-Student Finance England provide Master’s Loans up to £11,836 to help with course fees and living costs, and for Doctoral Loans, up to £27,265.
-These amounts are for courses starting on or after 1 August 2022, and these amounts may be subject to change for future years.
-Eligibility for both of these loans depends on your course, your age and your nationality or residency status.
+For courses starting in September 2022, Student Finance England provided Master’s Loans up to £11,836 to help with course fees and living costs, and for Doctoral Loans, up to £27,265.
+These amounts may be subject to change for future years and details have not yet been confirmed in full by the UK government for courses starting in September 2023.
 Full details can be found on the gov.uk website.

 Alumni bursaries - for graduates of Royal Holloway and other University of London institutions

 If you're a Royal Holloway graduate, you can also take advantage of our alumni bursaries; this is an automatic 15% discount on your tuition fees for your first year of study.
 We are also pleased to offer a 10% discount on tuition fees for the first year of postgraduate taught courses to alumni from University of London institutions.